-As sales, marketing, and customer success professionals, we must evaluate every interaction we have with a customer on their journey with our brand and stop to consider if that is being delivered in the most personal way possible.
+As sales, marketing, and customer success professionals, our Alyce team knows we must evaluate every interaction we have with a customer on their journey with our brand and stop to consider if that is being delivered in the most personal way possible.

 A customer’s journey is filled with thousands of these potential moments, from when they first meet a team member at a tradeshow and hear of your brand, to when they enter a buying cycle with you, through contract renewal or even expansion; this entire journey should be scrutinized and as many one-to-many touches transformed into one-to-one moments as possible.

-Here is one example of how you can transform an otherwise generic touch into a PX moment:
+Here is one example of how you can transform an otherwise generic touch into a personal experience moment:

 That prospect will know that outreach was meant for no one else but them, and that is when you establish emotional resonance.
 That moment was relevant (you provided the requested materials promptly), relatable (you demonstrated you were listening to the person behind the persona on the call), and respectful (you delivered a unique outreach that put them first).